easy Turkish Bread

-Add in ⅔ of the milk and mix again.
-Then add in more milk as needed to reach a good consistency of the dough.
+Add ⅔ of the milk and mix again.
+Then add more milk as needed to reach a good consistency.
 It should be a bit wet to the touch, but should release from the sides when pulled.

-When satisfied with the consistency of the dough, cover with clingy plastic film and place in the fridge overnight or for at least 12 hours.
+When satisfied with the consistency, cover with clingy plastic film and place in the fridge overnight or for at least 12 hours.

 Bring out the dough from the fridge and remove the plastic film.

-Bring out an oven pan that's about 20x25 cm or 8x10'', or slightly smaller.
+Bring out a deep oven sheet that's about 8x10' (20x25 cm)', or slightly smaller.
 Pour in the olive oil and use a paper towel to grease the entire inside of the pan evenly.

-Brush the dough with the egg, and then top with whole flax seeds and sea salt flakes that you crush slightly with your fingers.
+Brush it with the egg, and then top with whole flax seeds and sea salt flakes that you crush slightly with your fingers.

 Place in the oven and bake for 14 minutes or until golden brown.